mountolive/go-bullet-points/README.md

 - Some weird splatting return: https://play.golang.org/p/VfwDP0h4W7l

-- os.Stdout is threadsafe as long as the OS permitted (# of concurrent operations in a File), as multiple writes to the same file descriptor are atomic...
+- os.Stdout is threadsafe as long as the OS permits it (# of concurrent operations in a File), as multiple writes to the same file descriptor are atomic...
 But logger has its own lock (I couldn't follow the complete
     discussion: [this discussion](https://gophers.slack.com/archives/C0VP8EF3R/p1613069941471300)